 How to Evaluate Formula in Excel?

-As I told to understand big formulas we need to first understand parts of the formula step by step and this is called an evaluation of the formula or debugging.
+To understand big formulas, we need first to understand parts of the formula step by step, and this is called an evaluation of the formula or debugging.

-For an example look at the below formula for this example.
+For example, look at the below formula for this example.

-In B2 cell we have got the result as “Cheap”, to understand how we got this result lets evaluate the logical part of the formula.
+In B2 cell, we have got the result as “Cheap” to understand how we got this result; let us evaluate the logical part of the formula.

 In the formula, the bar selects only the logical test part of the formula.